If your LinkedIn account vanished tomorrow, your contacts wouldn’t survive the move. Yet it doesn’t have to be this way.

 Apps as views, not vaults

-Protocols work for e-mail and phone numbers.
+Open Protocols work for e-mail and phone numbers.
 They can work for social media too.
-Picture a protocol where the things you make, your posts, your photos, your follows, your reviews, are yours, like the contents of a display cabinet you keep.
+Picture a protocol where the things you make, your posts, your photos, your follows, your reviews, are all yours, stored and shown off in something like a display cabinet that others can view, but you own and control.
 Apps are just the viewers that look into it.
-Swap the viewer, your things stay put.
+You can swap the app, and just give them access to your cabinet.

-Dan Abramov wrote the best technical explainer of this, “A Social Filesystem”, if you ever want the mechanics.
-This series comes at it from the other side: what living through the alternative actually costs you and me, and why that should change how you pick the tools you depend on.
+Dan Abramov wrote a great technical explainer of this in his “A Social Filesystem”.
+If you ever want the mechanics: read this.
+The series you are reading now comes at it from the other side: what living through the alternative actually costs you and me, and why that should change how you pick the tools you depend on.

-The specific protocol is called the AT Protocol (atproto for short).
-The wider ecosystem of apps and servers built on top has its own name: the Atmosphere.
+The specific protocol we are talking about is called AT Protocol (atproto for short).
+The wider ecosystem of apps and servers built on top has its own name: the Atmosphere, and the single account you have (that gives you access to all apps and the whole cabinet) is thus called your Atmosphere account.
 Bluesky, the app most people have heard of, is just one app in the Atmosphere.
 Not the protocol itself.
 Just one view among many.
-(Credit to Roel Donckers for the “the Atmosphere is already here” framing.)
+(Also see Roel van Hooydonck’s “the Atmosphere is already here”)

-When someone wants a feature Bluesky doesn’t have (like a lot of users keep screaming about edit buttons), the answer is increasingly “use a different app on the same network.”
+When someone wants a feature Bluesky doesn’t have (like a lot of users keep screaming about wanting an edit button), the answer is increasingly “just use a different app on the same network.”
 Apps like mu.social or Skywalker read the exact same posts and followers, and they do have the edit button Bluesky lacks.
 Same data, a different view, different features.

-Worth being precise about “yours,” because this is where most “own your data” pitches oversell.
-The cabinet and everything in it is yours: what you make, and your identity.
-You don’t have to own the building it sits in, most people let a host keep the cabinet (often free), some self-host.
+Sidenote: The cabinet and everything in it is yours: what you make, and your identity.
+But you don’t have to own the building it sits in: most people let a host keep the cabinet (often free), some self-host.
 Either way you can move the whole thing elsewhere whenever you want.
-It still feels like a bit of magic, even after years in closed systems: you move hosts, your links don’t break, and every app you use keeps working, nothing to change.
+It still feels like a bit of magic, even after years in closed systems: you can move all your content to a new host, yet your links don’t break, and every app you use keeps working, nothing to change.
+And if you ever tried to do this with Mastodon and are afraid this is going to be hard: the UX is actually surprisingly good and simple.

-That’s the opposite of a vault like LinkedIn or Instagram, where your stuff sits in their building, behind their lock; you leave, they keep it.
+That’s the opposite of a vault like LinkedIn or Instagram, where your stuff sits in their building, behind their lock: you can leave, but they keep all your contacts and content.

 One company runs most of this today

-But it’s already changing: Eurosky, a European non-profit, now runs its own independent slice of the stack and shipped mu.social, a full replacement for the Bluesky app, without asking anyone (including Bluesky) for permission.
+But it’s already changing fast: Blacksky already hosts over 35K accounts, Eurosky is a European non-profit that hosts over 20K accounts, now runs its own independent slice of the stack and also shipped mu.social, a full replacement for the Bluesky app.
+And they all can just do this without asking anyone (including Bluesky) for permission.
 That’s the thing about a protocol: nobody has to.
 Concrete alternative infrastructure is running right now, governed by people who aren’t the original company.
 The bet’s starting to pay out.

 Of course atproto isn’t the only attempt at an open social web: The fediverse (Mastodon and friends) runs on an older protocol, ActivityPub, and has been at it longer.
 I build on atproto, so that’s what this series follows.
-My bet’s on it because, in my view, it does the two things this piece is about better: your account is portable (take it, contacts and all, to another provider without starting over), and a whole range of apps read and write the same data instead of each walling off its own.
-Episode 7 compares them properly.
+My bet’s on it because, in my view, it does two things better: your account is portable (take it, contacts and all, to another provider without starting over), and a whole range of apps read and write the same data instead of each walling off its own.
+Episode 7 compares them in more detail.

 What changes when you own the cabinet